freesourcecode/Complaint-Management-System-in-Django/README.md

-# Django Complaint Management System with Source Code
+# Complaint Management System in Django with Source Code
 The **Complaint Management System in Django created based on Python, Django, and SQLITE3 Database**.

 Harassment cases can also be investigated by the Grievance Cell.